ansible/workshops/exercises/ansible_security/2.3-incident/README.md

 > **Note**
 >
->Remember that it helps to add filters to the QRadar log view for more consice information.
+>Remember that it helps to add filters to the QRadar log view for more concise information.

-Looking closer at the **Raw Events** output, we can see that the Snort logs includes a ***Host*** entry with the IP Aaddress.
+Looking closer at the **Raw Events** output, we can see that the Snort logs includes a ***Host*** entry with the IP address.
 This is vital information we'll need to remediate the cyber attack.

 > **Note**
 >